PROSPECTIVE PATIENT INFORMATION

 WHAT WILL HAPPEN AT THE SCREENING APPOINTMENT?

 Your screening appointment will consist of the following: 1) A student dentist and faculty member will review your medical and dental health history forms that are to be completed by you prior to your appointment.
 2) A preliminary assessment of your current dental condition will be completed.
-3) If you have x-rays from your previous dental provider, please bring them to this appointment and our clinical faculty will review them.
-4) Radiographs (x-rays) may be ordered.
-5) Photo I.D. will be required at the screening appointment, and may also be requested at any other time.
+3) Radiographs (x-rays) may be ordered, unless you have already submitted current x-rays with your application.
+4) Photo I.D. will be required at the screening appointment, and may also be requested at any other time.
 Please remember to bring this document with you to your scheduled appointment.
 This is in accordance with the Federal Trade Commission Red Flags Rule (16 CFR 681.2).
-6) You will receive a complimentary toothbrush and floss.
+5) You will receive a complimentary toothbrush and floss.

-Patients who do not qualify to participate in our clinical educational program will be notified in writing.
+Patients who do not qualify to participate in our clinical educational program will be notified.
 We regret that all patients screened cannot be accepted for dental care.
 Your treatment may be too complex for student dentists and may be best managed by a private dentist or your availability may not match that of our clinic schedule.

 DENTAL TREATMENT FEES: HOW MUCH WILL IT COST?